vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 Progress will be updated by volume snapshotter in VolumePluginBackup CR which is specific to that backup operation.

-### Progress of restic operation handled by volume snapshotter
+### Progress of restore operation handled by volume snapshotter

 Progress will be updated by volume snapshotter in VolumePluginRestore CR which is specific to that restore operation.